andreea-rmz/andreea-rmz/README.md

 <!--
 **andreea-rmz/andreea-rmz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Economist turned Data Analyst passionate about transforming complex data into clear, meaningful insights to have transformative impact on society and the environment.
+Economist & Data Analyst.
+Passionate about transforming complex data into clear, meaningful insights to have transformative impact on society and the environment.
 Interested in behavioral and experimental economics.

 ## 🧠 Skills & Tools
 ### 🔹 Languages & Databases